1. Retro Gaming on the Raspberry Pi

 Because the Raspberry Pi includes GPIO headers, it's compatible with a smattering of accessories including cameras.
 Using a Raspberry Pi a motion detector and Raspberry Pi camera module, you can create a Raspberry Pi camera capable of filming birds.
 Alternatively, you can build a Raspberry Pi time lapse camera.
 Or, make your own selfie stick with a Raspberry Pi.
 Overall, it's a device well-suited to photography projects.

-Raspberry Pi Android desktop with the likes of Emteria and Lineage OS.
+Raspberry Pi Android projects abound.
+For instance, you can create a Raspberry Pi Android desktop with the likes of Emteria and Lineage OS.
 Android Auto takes Android OS features and places them in your car's dashboard.
 This project emulates Android Auto with a Raspberry.
-As such, you can build your own head unit for your car.
+As such, you can build your own head unit for your car with a Raspberry Pi Android OS and a touchscreen.
 It's compatible with Google Voice Assistant, and boasts tons of functionality.
 Largely, it's useful for testing Android Auto apps, or making a portable headunit for your car.

 Smart home gadgets are increasingly popular.
 With widespread adoption for the likes of Chromecast and Google Home devices, these devices offer many features and integrations.
 Typically, the Google Home provides only touch and voice control, and Chromecast necessitates a smartphone for comprehensive control.
 Create a DIY remote control for Google Home and Chromecast.
 It's ridiculously simple to cobble together, requiring little more than the Pi and a bit of soldering.